 Deferred income taxes are recognized for temporary differences between financial statement and income tax bases of assets and liabilities and loss carry forwards for which income tax benefits are expected to be realized in future years.
 A valuation allowance is established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
 In estimating future tax consequences, we generally consider all expected future events other than an enactment of changes in the tax laws or rates.
 Deferred tax assets are continually evaluated for realizability.
 To the extent our judgment regarding the realization of the deferred tax assets changes, an adjustment to the allowance is recorded, with an offsetting increase or decrease, as appropriate, in income tax expense.
-Such adjustments are recorded in the period in which our estimate of a greater than 50% probability that the deferred tax asset will be realized.
+Such adjustments are recorded in the period in which our estimate as to the realizability of the assets changed that it is "more likely than not" that all of the deferred tax assets will be realized.
+The "more likely than not" standard is subjective and is based upon our estimate of a greater than 50% probability that the deferred tax asset will be realized.